geneontology/devops-documentation/README.md

 General and specific documentation for geneontology DevOps.

-## README.setup
+## README.setup.md

 Start here!

 Documentation regarding the setup of the GO DevOps environment.
+The initial "Environment" and "Credentials" section is referenced a lot.
+A nice overview.

+## README.graphstore.md

+Documentation for deploying both the "production" and "internal" versions of the graphstore.

-## README.graphstore
+## README.api.md

 Documentation for deploying both the "production" and "internal" versions of the graphstore.